Chapsticking/OfflineStatistics/README.md

 # Control Chart Analyzer

 This tool automatically identifies out-of-control points in your processes.
 I built it over a few weeks during spare time with a personal challenge: **no LLMs or ChatGPT** allowed.

 Honestly, relying on those tools felt like it would take away from the learning experience.
 So yeah, if you're looking at `home.js` and feel the urge to throw up, I get it.
 This is my full noob attempt at JavaScript.
+Also may have been a little tipsy during the creation of some of this code so again, I apologize.

 I built this to better appreciate frameworks like React, Svelte, and TypeScript.
 By suffering through the raw reality of vanilla JavaScript, I’ve gained a deeper appreciation for what modern frameworks help solve.